-- Submit a letter from the local superintendent's office verifying that (1) the parent or legal guardian notified the superintendent of intent to home school and (2) that the parent or legal guardian submitted the required attendance reports to the superintendent's office on a monthly basis as required by O.C.G.A. § 20-2-690. - Submit annual progress reports or a final transcript for the equivalent of the home-schooled student's junior and senior years.
+- Submit a Certificate of Attendance form from the local superintendent's office or a Declaration of Intent to utilize a Home Study Program from the Georgia Department of Education verifying that the parent or legal guardian complied with the requirements of home study programs as referenced in O.C.G.A.
+20-2-690. - Submit annual progress reports or a final transcript for the equivalent of the home-schooled student's junior and senior years.
 The final progress report should include the graduation date.